CICDToolbox/pur/README.md

 A tool to check your Python projects requirements.txt for updates in CI/CD pipelines using [pur](https://pypi.org/project/pur/).

-This tool has been written and tested using both GitHub Actions and Travis CI, but it should work out of the box with a lot of other CI/CD tools.
+This tool has been written and tested using GitHub Actions but it should work out of the box with a lot of other CI/CD tools.

 ## Usage

-### GitHub Actions

 ```yml
 on: [push, pull_request]